Quick Summary

 The cost of a taxi from Birmingham to Luton isn't fixed by distance alone.
 Several real-world factors influence the final price you are quoted, even though your fare remains fixed once booked.

 - Pickup location in Birmingham: Where your journey starts plays a role.
-Pickups from Birmingham city centre are usually straightforward, while suburban areas or locations like the National Exhibition Centre (NEC) may slightly affect the fare depending on distance and access.
+Pickups from Birmingham city centre, the Jewellery Quarter, or Edgbaston are usually straightforward, while suburban areas or locations like the National Exhibition Centre (NEC) near Birmingham Airport may slightly affect the fare depending on distance and access.

 - Vehicle type and capacity: Your choice of vehicle has a direct impact on cost.
 A standard saloon is the most economical, while executive cars, MPVs, and minibuses increase the price due to added space, comfort, and passenger capacity.